MMACS11DC1-2025/class-exercises-aeroderp/4.4/README.md

 Recursive Call Counting: Added return value accumulation to track calls

-Input Validation: Added validation for numeric inputs Validation Approaches Manual Inspection: Visual verification of all the patterns Call Count Verification: Mathematical validation of recursive counts User Testing: Multiple test runs, each with different parameters Boundary Value Testing: Minimum/maximum value checking Technical Implementation Data Structures Dictionary: flower_settings holds color and size settings Lists: Color palettes for spiral patterns Recursive Stack: Implicit stack management for tree recursion Algorithms Binary Recursion: Tree function with two recursive calls per invocation Iterative drawing - spiral and flower patterns with loops Input Validation: Boundary checking and error handling Key Functions tree(branch_length,level): Recursively draws a fractal tree, counting calls User Input Handling With Validation Pattern-specific drawing routines Conclusion This project effectively employs recursive algorithms in visual Turtle graphics.
+Input validation: Added validation for numeric inputs: Visual verification of all the patterns Call Count verification: mathematical validation of recursive counts User Testing: Multiple test runs, each with different parameters Boundary Value Testing: Minimum/maximum value checking implementation of data structures dictionary: flower_settings holds color and size settings Lists: Color palettes for spiral patterns Recursive Stack:stack management for tree recursion Algorithms Binary Recursion: Tree function with two recursive calls per invocation iterative drawing - spiral and flower patterns with loops input validation: Boundary checking and error handling Key Functions tree(branch_length,level): Recursively draws a fractal tree, counting calls user input handling With validated pattern-specific drawing routines conclusion.
+This project effectively shows the recursive algorithms in visual Turtle graphics.
 The implementation was very clear on recursion, proper handling of the base case, problem size reduction, and meaningful return values.
 This program is interactive for the user and educational regarding concepts in computer science.

 Karson's review on my project -